bobum/damselfly.org/_posts/2023-01-06-consistency-how-to-maintain-your-identity-and-love-in-the-midst-of-a-trying-world.md

 image: /assets/images/blog/3400c2_afccbaf5f50f4fe3a8b578de8b974173~mv2.jpg
 reading_time: 8
 ---
-# Consistency: How To Maintain Your Identity, And Love, In The Midst Of A Trying World

 I wrote this a few years ago and thought it was worth another share:

 ![ree](/assets/images/blog/3400c2_afccbaf5f50f4fe3a8b578de8b974173~mv2.jpg)